ShaoHengTan/Minesweeper/README.md

 3) In Cmd run the following command "java -jar <path>\Minesweeper-app.jar".
 For example "java -jar D:\Program Files\Minesweeper-app\Release\Minesweeper-app.jar" or "java -jar Minesweeper-app.jar".

 Note:

--Java 17 needs to be installed in the system and added to PATH variables for the command line command 'java' to run -Standalone/portable Java can also be used.
+-Java 17 needs to be installed in the system and added to PATH variables for the command line command 'java' to run.
+-Standalone/portable Java can also be used.
 If so, before step (3) , simply run "setlocal" then "path=<PATH OF STANDALONE>;%path%".
 After which you can do step (3)